Ayesha-7/Minion-Speak/README.md

 For this project I have used funtranslations API.

-Written in HTML, CSS and VanillaJS.
+Written in HTML, CSS and VanillaJS and hosted on Netlify.